-I have taken both theory and practical courses on canine psychology, advanced training, clicker & target training, behaviour counselling which included behaviour modification programmes, separation problems, fears & phobias, dog/dog aggression, dog/human aggression, obedience training, tracking, detection and hearing dog work, however I am not a qualified behaviourist, I am a dog trainer who deals in most types of behaviour problems.
+I have taken both theory and practical courses in canine psychology, advanced training, clicker & target training and behaviour counselling.
+These included, behaviour modification programmes, separation problems, fears & phobias, dog/dog aggression, dog/human aggression, obedience training, tracking, detection and hearing dog work.
+However I am not a qualified behaviourist, I am a dog trainer who deals in most types of behaviour problems.

-I understand that problem behaviour needs to be looked at in depth by going beyond the realms of treating the symptoms and looking for the root cause of the problem, so that it doesn’t re-surface at a later date.
+I understand that problem behaviours need to be looked at in depth, by going beyond the realms of treating the symptoms and looking for the root cause of the problem.
+So that it doesn’t re-surface at a later date.
 My methods are reward based and my purpose is to enhance the quality of life for both you and your dog.

-I look forward to hearing from you, Nat Dolton.
-PPDTI Adv UDip CTBM PCT-A IABTC C&T2
+Nat Dolton.
+PPDTI Adv UDip CTBM PCT-A IABTC C&T2 UKCSD C&G

 As laws get tougher on dog ownership, we hear more and more cases on TV and in the newspapers of dogs biting the hand that feeds them.
 Far too many dogs are abandoned or put to sleep every year for showing normal instinctive behaviour.
 Whilst many dogs live happily in our environment, others are confused as to what we require of them.
 They are very good at reading human body language, and although many owners don’t realise it they are constantly sending out the wrong signals to their dog.
 This can cause the dog to become stressed, which in turn can lead to problem behaviour.

 Dogs can show stress in many ways, and most owners may just think they’ve got a mad dog that jumps all over people, chews the house when they are out, maybe shows aggression when he doesn’t get his own way etc. etc. We interpret this as bad behaviour, but it is really just normal canine behaviour exhibited in the wrong way.